NathanKolbas/ort_dart/README.md

 flutter pub add ort
 ```

-> 🗒️ `flutter` is used in the command until Dart's Code Assets is working then you can use dart/flutter.
+> 🗒️ `flutter` is used in the command until Dart's Code Assets are working then you can use dart/flutter.

-Initialize the ort with:
+Initialize ort with:

 ```dart
 Future<void> main() async {